-Wells Fargo also argues that Plaintiffs would not be able to certify the class.
-In particular, Wells Fargo asserts that the class Plaintiffs assert in their complaint is unascertainable, and that individual issues predominate over common questions of law and fact.
-Wells Fargo relies on decisions issued by various district courts to justify its reasoning.
-See, e.g. Balschmiter v.
-TD Auto Finance, LLC, 303 F.R.D.
-508, 524-525 (E.D.Wisc.
-2014) (holding that a proposed class that would be identified through "reverse look up" of phone numbers was unascertainable); but see Mullins v.
-Direct Digital, LLC, 795 F.3d 654, 658 (7th Cir.
-2015) (rejecting a similar "heightened ascertainability" requirement).
-Plaintiffs dispute each and every one of these defenses.
-But their likelihood of success at trial is far from certain.
-Accordingly, Plaintiffs' decision to settle their claims, and the claims of Class members, is reasonable.
+Plaintiff disputes each and every one of these defenses.
+But it is obvious that his likelihood of success at trial is far from certain.
+Accordingly, Plaintiff's decision to settle his claims, and the claims of the members of the class, is reasonable.
 See Bennett, 96 F.R.D. at 349-50 (noting that the plaintiffs faced a "myriad of factual and legal problems" that led to "great uncertainty as to the fact and amount of damage," which made it "unwise [for the plaintiffs] to risk the substantial benefits which the settlement confers . . . to the vagaries of a trial").

-C. The terms of the parties' settlement fall well within the range of TCPA class action settlements approved by district courts in connection with similar matters.
+C. The monetary terms of this proposed settlement fall favorably within the range of prior TCPA class action settlements.